khrome/whammo/README.md

 [![npm](https://img.shields.io/npm/dt/whammo.svg)]()
 [![Travis](https://img.shields.io/travis/khrome/whammo.svg)]()

+**Experimental!**

 I find what I really want is a lightweight library that can serve as the basis for a number of delivery strategies, and often found myself using http directly.
 But that tends to be very verbose, so I wanted something a little neater... but without assuming everything... so I built this.
 It handles request isolation, logging, errors, supports many complex configurations and handles everything with streams.
+This is a much more experimental version than previous releases...
+If this new streaming incarnation stabilizes, it will cease to be experimental.

 While the *return* happens according to the precedence you set, it's important to note: the processing of all actions is in parallel streams, so work for this request is still being performed even during individual async waits.